-EM Reports Study Guide for the LLSA Exam 2022
+EM Reports Study Guide for the LLSA Exam 2022, Volume 19

-- Digital study guide for easy studying whenever, wherever
+- Digital study guides for easy studying whenever, wherever

 - Key study points for each article in an easy-to-read format

 - Full text for most articles on the 2022 LLSA reading list*